helunxing/microservices-backend/postcode/README.md

 ## goal

 This type of microservice node returns mock address data in a tree format for use by the front end.
+I did not buy access to the real postcode query API.
+Now no matter what zip code is queried, it randomly returns one of the three real addresses I downloaded.

 example: